maibennett/sta235/exampleSite/content/Videos/_index.en.md

 ### Logarithms and Regressions: Interpretation

-Short explanation on how to interpret coefficients and associations when Y or X (or both!) are in logarithms
+Short explanation on how to interpret coefficients and associations when Y or X (or both!) are in logarithms. *Note: Only watch until the 3:21 mark.*

 {{< youtube src="https://www.youtube.com/embed/BwBmPGSj8VU" >}}